 To begin the discussion on these terms, we will define solve.
 Solve is a verb that means to find a solution, such as an answer or an explanation to a problem.
-When thinking about solving something, one is not searching for just any answer, but the correct or best answer.
+When thinking about solving something, one is not searching for just any logical or complete answer to a math problem, but the correct or best answer.

-Typically, the word solve is used in situations where there is a problem that is logical, mathematical, or mysterious.
+Typically, the word solve is used in situations where there is a dilemma to solve a problem that is logical, mathematical, or mysterious.
 A problem can be solved if there is a solution to be found.
 When solving a problem, it will be easy to identify the problem, develop ways to fix the problem, find the way that will fix the problem, and implement the solution.

-It signals finality and that the problem is fully and resolutely resolved and that the parties or issues will not need to be revisited.
+It signals finality that the problem is fully and resolutely resolved and that contentious matters between the parties or issues will not need to be revisited.
 It finds the correct and definite answer, one that is logical and complete.
-Solving something means that the answer has been found and there are no other options.
+Solving something means that the complete answer has been found and there are no other options.

 Examples of things that can be solved include:

 - Math Homework: Math is something that can be solved definitely.
 There is a correct answer and a way to reach the end of the problem.
 The number of apples that each person will have at the end of the day will always have an answer, no matter how ridiculous it is.

 - Crime: While there may not seem to be a definitive answer to some mysteries and crimes, there is an answer that is correct regarding who was the person who committed the crime.
 While this is not always the resolution reached in the investigation, a crime can be solved.

 - Riddle: When someone presents a riddle, there will always be a correct answer to the riddle that can be found.
 Solving a riddle takes skill and thought, but it can be solved.

 The key to understanding emotional problems in the world solve is to understand that to solve something, one must find the correct and definite answer.